Mlaanibi/microservices-demo/README.md

 #### Running on local machine
 * You can build the projects either by gradle or maven.
     * Gradle: Run the gradlew file under each each project with command "gradlew clean build".
-The creates a jar file for each individual    project.
-Run the individual project jar by running the command: java -jar build/libs/<application_name>.jar command.
+This creates a jar file for each individual    project.
+Run the individual project jar by running the command: java -jar build/libs/< application_name >.jar command.
     * Maven: Run maven at the parent project "microservices-demo", this will build all the individual projects.
 Run the  individual project jar by running the command: mvn spring-boot:run

 * You can run the applications in the order listed below.